aramis-lab/clinicadl/docs/Train/ROI.md

 </pre>

 !!! note "Level of performance"
-    The performances are obtained at two different levels: region-based and image-level.
+    The performance metrics are obtained at two different levels: region-level and image-level.
-    Region-based performance corresponds to an evaluation in which both ROI are considered to be independent.
+    Region-level performance corresponds to an evaluation in which both ROI are considered to be independent.
-    However it is not the case, and what is more interesting is the evaluation on the image-level, for which the predictions of the two regions were [assembled](./Details.md#soft-voting).
+    However it is not the case, and what is more interesting is the evaluation at the image-level, for which the predictions of the two regions were [assembled](./Details.md#soft-voting).